 Art can be therapeutic.
-Karen Pence, wife of the U.S. vice president, is championing that message as she travels with her husband to South Korea, Japan, Indonesia and Australia April 15–25.
+Karen Pence, wife of the U.S. vice president, champions that message as she travels with her husband on official visits around the world.

 Art therapy uses painting, drawing or other artwork to help people suffering trauma or sickness who cannot find the words to express their anxiety, pain or emotions.

-“One thing I can bring to this as second lady is making people aware of what art therapy is and how it works,” she recently told the Associated Press.
+“One thing I can bring to this as second lady is making people aware of what art therapy is and how it works,” Pence told the Associated Press.
 (The vice president’s wife is sometimes called the second lady, following the tradition of calling the president’s wife the first lady.)

 Great interacting with the children at Yonsei Severance Hospital in Seoul and learning how they use art therapy. pic.twitter.com/2B7hoWgMK7

 Since 2011, Pence has served on the board of Tracy’s Kids, a U.S. program that uses art therapy to help children with cancer cope with their illness and treatment.

 — Karen Pence (@SecondLady) March 30, 2017

 Both art and working with children come naturally to Pence.
 She holds a master’s degree in education and was an elementary teacher for 25 years.
 She is also an artist and paints watercolors of homes and historical buildings.

 This story was originally published on April 18, 2017.